 Prepare your kids with these easy steps and help keep them healthy and happy all winter:

 Hand to hand contact is one of the most common ways colds can spread.
 Help your child by demonstrating the best way to wash their hands.
-They should lather up with soap and warm water and scrub their hands for the time it takes to sing our ‘Wash your Hands’ song!
-Make sure they dry their hands fully before going back outside.
+They should lather up with soap and warm water and scrub their hands for the time it takes to sing our ‘Wash your Hands’!
+Make sure they dry their hands before going back outside.

 Our mascot Healthy Harold has some great tips to make hand washing a game, why don’t you watch this together as a family.